azu/bluenotiondb/README.md

     - Pull Issues/PRs or Repositories from GitHub Search and push to Notion
 - iCal calendar like [Google Calendar](https://calendar.google.com/)
     - Pull events from iCal and push to Notion
+- RSS Feeds
+    - Pull posts from RSS Feeds and push to Notion

 ## Usage